• auld •

-In Play: Many English speakers around the world sing the very popular Scottish song, Auld Lang Syne "Old Long Since" at midnight Old or New Year's Eve.
+In Play: Many English speakers around the world sing the very popular Scottish song, Auld Lang Syne "Old Long Since" at midnight Old Year's Night = New Year's Eve.
 This includes those living in Auld Reekie "Old Smoky", a sobriquet of Edinburgh, Scotland, and elsewhere in the Auld Warld.
-No doubt it was heard around the New World as well in the wee hours this morning.
+No doubt it was heard in many English-speaking places in the wee hours of this morning.

 Word History: The Proto-Indo-European root al- meant "grow, nourish" and with the suffix -to (al-to), it meant "grown", which went on to become Old English eald "old".
 Over time the Old English word came to be auld in Scots English and old in Modern English.
-With the suffix -m, it turned up in Latin almus "nourishing", the feminine of which is the alma in alma mater "the nourishing mother" = a school from which you graduate.
+With the suffix -m, it turned up in Latin almus "nourishing", the feminine of which is the alma in alma mater, "the nourishing mother" = the school from which we graduate.
 Alumnus and alumna are based on the same root; they mean "student, pupil" in Latin, from alere "to nourish".

 Come visit our website at <https://www.alphadictionary.com> for more Good Words and other language resources!